bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

       + We got everything from kernel to application API inside the VM servers.
       + They got everything else.

-+ Fourtuately, the software got better overall.
++ Fortunately, the software got better overall.
       + &hellip; but that's not nearly enough for universal software freedom.

 # xdm, Solaris and NIS+